Collection inventory

 Photograph of Alexia Kathryn Tsairis

-Born July 6, 1968, Alexia Kathryn Tsairis was a junior at Syracuse University's S.I.
-Newhouse School of Public Communications majoring in photojournalism.
-She was also an accomplished student athlete, and played for Syracuse University's women's volleyball team.
-Alexia had spent the fall 1988 semester in London.
-Her mentor, Professor David Sutherland, recalled she had been selected by both the faculty and her peers as "the most talented and promising photographer in the group" of photojournalism students.
-By her senior year of college, Alexia had spent two summers working in the Graphic and Photo Departments of the Associated Press.
-Even before graduation, her promising career was under way.
-Alexia's bright future was cut short by the December 21, 1988 bombing of Pan Am Flight 103 over Lockerbie, Scotland.
-She was survived by her parents, Peter and Aphrodite, her brother, George Alex, and sister, Ariadne.
+Alexia Kathryn Tsairis (1968-1988) was among the 270 victims of the bombing of Pan Am Flight 103 over Lockerbie, Scotland on December 21, 1988.
+She was a junior at Syracuse University's S.I.
+Newhouse School of Public Communications majoring in photojournalism and spent the fall 1988 semester studying abroad in London, England.
+She was also an accomplished student athlete and played for Syracuse University's women's volleyball team.
+Her mentor, Professor David Sutherland, recalled she was selected by both the faculty and her peers as "the most talented and promising photographer in the group" of photojournalism students.
+Alexia had spent two summers working in the Graphic and Photo Departments of the Associated Press.

 Scope and Content Note

-The Alexia Foundation for World Peace and Cultural Understanding Collections contains materials related to the organization founded by the parents and mentor of Alexia Tsairis, one of 35 Syracuse University students killed in the bombing of Pan Am Flight 103 over Lockerbie, Scotland.
+The Alexia Foundation for World Peace and Cultural Understanding Collection contains materials related to the organization founded by the parents and mentor of Alexia Tsairis, one of 35 Syracuse University study abroad students killed in the bombing of Pan Am Flight 103 over Lockerbie, Scotland.
 Submissions to the grant competition for photojournalism comprise the bulk of this collection.
 The collection has been divided into the following series:

-Awards includes material related to two of the many honors received by the Alexia Foundation: the Columbia Journalism School's Alex I. duPont Award; and the National Press Photographers Association (NPPA) Kenneth McLaughlin Award.
+Awards includes material related to honors received by the Alexia Foundation: the Columbia Journalism School's Alex I. duPont Award; and the National Press Photographers Association (NPPA) Kenneth McLaughlin Award.

 Clippings contains items pertaining to the Alexia Foundation published in various newspapers, periodicals, and other publicity outlets.

-Exhibits and Seminars consists of materials related to various international exhibits sponsored by the Alexia Foundation, as well as conferences and seminars attended and presented at by Peter and Aphrodite Tsairis as representatives of the Foundation.
-Materials include exhibit catalogs, posters, correspondence with venues, clippings, and memorabilia pertaining to specific events.
-Much of this series pertains to international travelling installations of Eyes on the World, an exhibit initially mounted at the United Nations Headquarters in New York.
-Please note some materials in this series are oversized, and are housed separately from related items.
+Exhibits and seminars consists of materials related to various international exhibits sponsored by the Alexia Foundation, as well as conferences and seminars attended and presented at by Peter and Aphrodite Tsairis as representatives of the Foundation.
+Materials include exhibit catalogs, posters, correspondence with venues, clippings, and memorabilia pertaining to specific events, such as the international travelling installations of Eyes on the World, an exhibit initially mounted at the United Nations Headquarters in New York.

-Printed Material includes posters, informational brochures, and other promotional materials related to Foundation events.
-Also included are issues of the Foundation's newsletter, Alexia Foundation Update, and artwork for the Foundation's original logo.
+Printed material includes posters, informational brochures, and other promotional materials related to Foundation events.
+Also included are issues of the Foundation's newsletter, Alexia Foundation Update.

 Restrictions